roychshao/TANET2023-JPetStore-OpenTelemetry/README.md

 download form https://opentelemetry.io/docs/collector/getting-started/, and use config.yaml to startup

-* Last, the modify the mysql settings to your mysql connection in main/src/main/resources
+* Last, modify the mysql settings to your mysql connection in main/src/main/resources.
+Also remember to import sql files into mysql under /resource directory.

 and run the following in /main
 ```
 ./exec.sh